Danish media companies join forces to seek payment contracts with Facebook and Google | ExBulletin

 Stig Orskov, CEO of media company JP / Politikens Hus, told Reuters that “collective control of our rights provides the best and fairest value for Big Tech’s use of content.
 I believe it will be done. “

-Negotiations between Google and Facebook will begin after the meeting on Friday, Olskov said.
-He added that discussions with other tech companies such as Twitter could continue.
+Negotiations between Google (GOOGL.O) and Facebook (FB.O) will begin after the meeting on Friday, Olskov said.
+He added that discussions with other tech companies such as Twitter (TWTR.N) could continue.

 Both Facebook and Google are facing negotiations about how much they can post a link from the news media and whether they have to pay for it.